DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - `deadline_date` is in the past
 - It contains declarations

+Statements are automatically marked as payable by a daily cron job once the `deadline_date` has passed.

 If all the above conditions are met, an **Authorise for payment** button is shown on the financial statement page.

 Once a statement is marked as paid: